papagamedev/papagamedev.github.io/content/en/projects/jpacman/2016-07-09-project-jpacman-version-control.md

 First things first. **No matter if the project is small or large, if you work alone or in a team of a hundred people.
 You must use a Version Control System** to keep changes under control and to have a backup in case anything unforeseen happens.

-{% include image url="scm_diagrama.jpg" caption="In a traditional version control system, developers work on their computers and send their modifications (and receive changes from the rest of the team) through a central repository, which can be on another computer or in the cloud." %}
+{{< image url="scm_diagrama.jpg" caption="In a traditional version control system, developers work on their computers and send their modifications (and receive changes from the rest of the team) through a central repository, which can be on another computer or in the cloud." >}}

 There are many version control systems, some more popular than others.
 Some of them can be installed directly as a service or application on the computer, while others are offered as a cloud service.